Rizwan Khan

-Rizwan Khan (born 1962) better known as "Riz" Khan, is a British broadcaster known for being the TV host of the show Q&A with Riz Khan on CNN.
+Rizwan Ahmad Khan (born 1962) is a British broadcaster, journalist and author, known for being the TV host of the show Q&A with Riz Khan on CNN.
 From 2006 until April 2011 he hosted his own eponymous television show on Al Jazeera English.
-He first rose to prominence while working for the BBC and CNN.
+He first rose to prominence while working for the BBC CNN and ARY.

 Early life

-Riz Khan was born on 1 April 1962 in the British colony of Aden (now part of the Republic of Yemen).
-His father was a Pakistani-Punjabi born in Amritsar, India, under British rule, whose family moved to Lahore during the Partition.
+Riz Khan was born on 1 April 1962 in the British colony of Aden (now part of the Republic of Yemen), to a Pakistani Punjabi Muslim family.
+His father was born in Amritsar, British India, and migrated to Lahore during the partition.
 Khan's mother was born in Mukalla, in British-controlled Yemen, but her family roots go back to Kathiawar, Gujarat, in India.
-Both his parents were Muslim.

 At the age of four, Khan moved with his family to London, during the Aden Emergency, an armed civil conflict that saw the end of British rule in Aden.
 His parents divorced when he was six and he was estranged from his father from the age of 21.

 Khan grew up in the West London suburb of Hounslow and attended Springwell Junior School followed by Hounslow Manor Comprehensive School during which time he joined the 86th Squadron, Heston & Isleworth Air Training Corps cadets.

 He graduated with a Bachelor of Science with Honours in Medical Physiology from the University of Wales in Cardiff in 1984, and then took a postgraduate course in Radio Journalism at Highbury College near Portsmouth before beginning his career in BBC local radio in 1985.